flavienbwk/book-devops/eng/README.md

 Of course not.
 Each has its pros and cons:

 - **SAST** tools are generally easier to set up than DAST and IAST.
 They're smaller, faster programs that are simpler to integrate into the development cycle.
-They quickly improve the security level of your software pipeline.
+They quickly improve the security level of your software pipeline ;
 - **DAST** tools operate in a black box mode, allowing them to analyze applications without source code access.
 They can also be run intermittently, without the integration cost that IAST tools require (to access source code).
 Moreover, your organization's security policies might prohibit tool access to software source code.
-DAST still allows you to evaluate the security of third-party software in such cases.
+DAST still allows you to evaluate the security of third-party software in such cases ;
 - **IAST** tools connect to both the source code and the running application.
 They can combine SAST and DAST analyses but might be slower.
 Running an IAST tool isn't trivial; it impacts application performance in production.
 Some prefer these tests in an isolated environment.
 However, the tested software might not represent the version available to attackers (in production), potentially missing some vulnerabilities.

 Whether DAST or IAST, tools typically require a solid understanding of the application to perform and interpret tests effectively.
 This often relies on engineers with deep expertise in the software being tested and, more broadly, solid security knowledge.
 Lastly, open-source solutions are rare in this domain, inevitably incurring costs.
 Both tool types are valuable but demand investment in time, human resources, and money.